Brandi Adcock - Fiber Artist

 Melanie Wilder - Weaving, Dyeing

 Melanie is a weaver, natural dyer, and fiber artist, that has dedicated the past 20 years to learning and teaching the fiber skills she so loves to people of all ages.
 Studying Sustainable Agriculture and Weaving in college, she has spent that last 8 years reviving the weaving program at Warren Wilson College, where she supervises the Fiber Arts Crew.
 She is most interested in how process crosses into our daily living and how these choices can help shape our footprint on the future.
-She has been working with Local Cloth for a few years, helped set up the Fiber and Dye Studio, and now serves as Chair of the board.
+She helped set up Local Cloth's Fiber and Dye Studio.